jemmy512/book-notes/Cpp/more-effective-cpp.md

     * you use dynamic_cast to cast pointers or references to base class objects into pointers or references to derived or sibling base class objects in such a way that you can determine whether the casts succeeded
     * cannot be applied to types lacking virtual functions
 * reinterpret_cast
-    * is used to perform type conversions whose result is nearly al- ways implementation-defined
+    * is used to perform type conversions whose result is nearly always implementation-defined
     * As a result, reinterpret_casts are rarely portable